Amy Allen (actress): Acting career

-A production assistant with Industrial Light & Magic at the time Star Wars: Episode II – Attack of the Clones was being filmed, Allen was selected to portray Jedi Knight Aayla Secura, a humanoid of the Twi'lek species with distinctive head tails and blue skin.
+After graduating in film at the San Francisco State University, Allen was a production assistant with Industrial Light & Magic, with credits in films such as A.I.
+Artificial Intelligence, Jurassic Park III and Pearl Harbor.
+During a break from filming Gangs of New York once the film's release date was postponed, she wound up working in Star Wars: Episode II – Attack of the Clones, and was selected to portray Jedi Knight Aayla Secura, a humanoid of the Twi'lek species with distinctive head tails and blue skin.
 The character was a last-minute addition to the Episode II script; she had been created for a licensed Star Wars comic book by Dark Horse Comics and was added to the film after Lucas saw a cover illustration of the character.
 Allen had previously been cast as an extra in the DVD release of Star Wars: Episode I – The Phantom Menace as a Twi'lek as well.

 She reprised her role as Aayla Secura in Star Wars: Episode III – Revenge of the Sith.
 Her character is killed by clone troopers as part of the Jedi Purge.

 Personal life

-Allen graduated from San Francisco State University.
-Prior to being cast in the Star Wars films, she was employed behind the camera on the set of several other films.
-She first worked for Lucasfilm during a break from filming Gangs of New York.
+Allen grew up in Los Angeles county, first in the San Fernando Valley and then Agoura Hills where she attended Agoura High School, before moving to San Francisco at 18 for college.
+She is the granddaughter of writer Henry Wilson Allen.

 Allen frequently makes appearances at conventions, including C2 and C3, SDCC 2005, Celebration V (2010) and Celebration VI (2012).
 At Celebration II, she participated in a panel discussion of "Women Who Kick."